openebs-archive/openebs-docs/docs/tasks_install.md

 cd openebs/k8s
 ```

 ## Step 2

-Apply *openebs-operator.yaml* and then apply *openebs-storageclasses.yaml*.
+Apply *openebs-operator.yaml* and apply your corresponding *storageclasses.yaml*.

+Note:For StatefulSet applications,It is recommended to use replica count as 1 inside the corresponding storageclass yaml.

 ## Step 3

-We can deploy Jiva replica Pods for usual application scenario and StateFulSet applications .
-It is described  Jiva replica pod deployment for both type of applications in below section.
+We can deploy Jiva replica Pods for usual application scenario and StatefulSet applications .
+It is described  Jiva replica pod deployment for both type of application scenario in below section.

 ### Deploy Jiva Replica Pods for Usual Applications